 Hong Kong delivery

 Delivery is free for orders of HK$500 or more.
-Please allow 5-7 days for your delivery, due to the pandemic.
+Heavy items do not qualify for free shipping.
+Please allow 5-7 working days for your delivery.
 See our shipping policy.

 If you would like to return an item, please contact us at firstname.lastname@example.org first.
 Items returned without notification may not be properly identified and may result in delays in addressing your concern and/or processing your refund.